NSION/nsc3/README.md

 - Team-Bridge specific port (Team-Bridge server): 64660
 - [x] SSL certifications for the service domain.
 Human readable (PEM) format.
 A private key file named as privkey.pem.
 A full chained certification file named as fullchain.pem
 - [x] Server domain name is registered to DNS services.
-- [x] Access account to NSION container registry is available.
 - [x] Linux account with sudo privileges for operating system.
 - [x] Following 3rd party apps are needed: git, wget and curl.
 Most of them are by default included as part of a linux basic setup.
 However please ensure beforehand availability on your local linux setup.

-## NSC3 backend installation guidance for single node via public NSION repository:
+## NSC3 backend installation guidance for single node:
 ### Default file system locations:

 - NSC3 Installation folder: ```$HOME/nsc3```, However this location is configurable.
 Instruction are referring for ```$HOME/nsc3``` folder.
 The subfolder "nsc3" will be created automatically while installation process.